← All work

-Ton of Visions created a platform that provided an opportunity for national artists, local artists and local businesses to showcase their talents, products and services.
-This festival was a first of its kind.
-The festival had an even greater purpose: provide scholarships for local students.
+Ton of Visions built a platform for national artists, local artists, and local businesses to showcase their talents, products, and services, with a greater purpose: scholarships for local students.
+I created the logo, the brand system, and the creative direction that carried it.

 Client